BREAD ET BAGUETTINES - Bread maker MOULINEX - Free user manual and instructions

 The cycle starts again where it stopped.
 Beyond that time, the settings are lost.

-If you plan to run a second programme bake a second loaf, open the lid and wait 1 hour before beginning the second preparation.
+If you plan to run a second programme to bake a second loaf, open the lid and wait 1 hour before beginning the second preparation.

-once the loaf is turned out, lay it on its side while still hot and hold it down with one hand, wearing an oven glove,
+Once the loaf is turned out, lay it on its side while still hot and hold it down with one hand, wearing an oven glove.
+With the other hand, insert the hook in the axis of the kneading paddle - M, pull gently to release the kneading paddle - M, turn the loaf upright and stand on a grid to cool.

 MOULINEX BREAD ET BAGUETTINES - Practical advice - 1